nateemma/strategies/README.md

 ## Current Status

-**I am experiencing many issues pushing to github (haven't been successful for weeks).

-I am currently travelling but will try to resolve this when I get back (May).
-Sorry about that**

 I've been getting some questions on the various strategies here, so I thought I'd better clarify what I am currently working on...